dmijatovic/rust-concepts/README.md

 ## Evironment variables

 Using dotenv module we can define envroment variables using .env file in the root of the project.
 The variables in the .env file use . to split props.
-See example here for server variables
+See example here for server variables.

 ```env
 SERVER.HOST=localhost